GoogleChrome/web.dev/src/site/content/en/fast/signed-exchanges/index.md

 Signed exchanges (SXG) are a delivery mechanism that makes it possible to authenticate the origin of a resource independently of how it was delivered.
 Implementing SXG can improve Largest Contentful Paint (LCP) by enabling [privacy-preserving cross-origin prefetch](#speeding-up-page-loads-with-signed-exchanges).
 Additionally, this decoupling advances a variety of use cases such as offline internet experiences and serving from third-party caches.

-This article provides a comprehensive overview of SXG: how it work, use cases, and tooling.
+This article provides a comprehensive overview of SXG: how it works, use cases, and tooling.

 ## Browser compatibility {: #browser-compatibility }